This original article from 2019 is now being updated with new info for 2022.

 The Canadian Mortgage and Housing Corporation (CMHC)

 By Baby Boomers staying in their homes longer, this could indicate future housing pressures.
-Younger generations historically have moved in when seniors decide to move out.
+Therefore, younger generations historically have moved in when seniors decide to move out.
 This would have a ripple effect on a market, where the supply of newer housing isn’t meeting up with the demand.
 As a result, there are potentially higher market prices.

-For the Boomers that decide they are going to move on, they’re often aiming to make this their last move.
+For the seniors that decide they are going to move on, they’re often aiming to make this their last move.
 This means considerations of maintenance, mobility and size to weigh.
 To meet those goals, Boomers have zoned in on condominiums and bungalows.

 We’re typically used to looking at hard data and facts to determine the market dynamics.
 But the intangible impact of the Baby Boomers on the Guelph real estate market is certainly something to consider.